davidpn11/fp-workshop/packages/app/src/tasks/task2/challenge1.md

 ### Challenge 1a

-Create a helper method that gets a `Restaurant` checks if has a Promotion with a budget, returning that budget as an Option.
+Create a helper method that gets a `Restaurant` checks if has a Promotion with a budget, returning that budget as an **Option**.

 ### Challenge 1b